 Board of Assessment Review - each year on Tax Grievance Day, the Board convenes to receive and act on resident appeals of tentative tax assessments.

-Tax Grievance Day - held to allow people the opportunity to present oral testimony in support of previous written documentation submitted to appeal a tax assessment.
-Tax Grievance Day is held on the fourth Tuesday of May.
+Assessment Grievance Day - held to allow people the opportunity to present oral testimony in support of previous written documentation submitted to appeal a property assessment.
+Assessment Grievance Day is held on the fourth Tuesday of May.